anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 ## Learning during a global pandemic

 With the ongoing spread of the COVID-19 pandemic, we understand that right now is a challenging time for everybody.
 Many of us may be experiencing added stress or responsibilties that make learning and completing classwork difficult.
 If you are having trouble keeping up with the class, please reach out to the teaching team and we will help work out a plan with you.
+We understand that right now is a precarious time and in the event that you or someone in your family and/or shared living space gets sick, we ask that you please reach out to us as soon as you are able to.
 We want to be accomodating to everyone's unique situation and hope to make this class an enjoyable learning experience for all.

 ## Online collaboration/netiquette